sschoener/sschoener.github.io/_posts/2025-08-13-c-cpp-compile-time.md

 For MSVC, a large driver of the difference between C and C++ compile times is the `ReturnByValue` scenario, which is compiled ca. two times faster as C than as C++ for some values of `N`.
 This is not entirely surprising, because value copies are just much simpler in C. For Clang, there are small differences everywhere.
 I do not think that they are just noise, because they almost always skew towards C. But it's not exactly clear cut.

 I would have loved to end this exploration by looking at a more "real world" example, but as you can imagine it is not exactly simple to find a C project that just happens to also compile as C++.
 As it stands, this set of experiments has already sufficiently satisfied my curiosity.
+If you find something else interesting in [the data](https://github.com/sschoener/c-vs-cpp-compile-times/blob/main/complete.csv) (or something I'm wrong about!) let me know.